Snug Harbor: Management

 The Snug Harbor Cultural Center and the Staten Island Botanical Garden merged in 2008 to become the Snug Harbor Cultural Center and Botanical Garden, four years after the merger was first proposed.
-The combined entity is a Smithsonian Institution–affiliated nonprofit organization that operates Sailors' Snug Harbor.
+The combined entity is a Smithsonian Institution–affiliated nonprofit organization that operates the Snug Harbor complex.
 In fiscal year 2023, it recorded revenue of $5.56 million, expenses of $5.48 million, assets of $5.12 million, and liabilities of $435,000.

 The Snug Harbor Cultural Center manages the grounds and some of its own programs, including the Staten Island Botanical Garden and the Newhouse Center.
 Other occupants, including the Noble Collection, Staten Island Children's Museum, and Staten Island Museum, lease space at the site.
 Friends of Snug Harbor, a volunteer group, raises funds and hosts events and other activities.
 There are numerous venues for performing arts, recreation, and other cultural events throughout the complex.
 The Snug Harbor Cultural Center and the Staten Island and Children's museums are members of the city's Cultural Institutions Group (CIG), a partnership of cultural and educational institutions; the Noble Maritime Collection also became part of the CIG in 2025.
 Although the grounds are accessible free of charge, some institutions and attractions charge a fee.